rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-04-952e94fe6f15b467-listing-of-new-securities-of-nakoda-group-of-industries-ltd.md

 stocks:
 - NAKODA
 tags:
-- equity-shares
 - conversion
+- equity
+- nakoda-group
-- partly-paid-shares
+- partly-paid
 - rights-basis
-- nakoda-group
 title: Listing of new Securities of Nakoda Group of Industries Ltd
 ---